abdishukri-105/Beauty-Bliss/README.md

 # Beauty-Bliss

 # Description
 This is an e-commerce site that sells a wide variety of beauty products to customers in need.
 The site is built using Ruby on Rails for the backend and ReactJS for the frontend.
-It also uses PostgreSQL as the database, and Jest and Minitests as the testing framework.
+It also uses PostgreSQL as the database, and Rspec as the testing framework.

 # Getting Started
 Prerequisites